Group Counselling: Parents

 This website may not work correctly in Internet Explorer.
 We recommend switching to a more secure modern web browser such as Microsoft Edge which is already installed on your computer.

-Our free Group Counselling: Parent group gives mums, dads and carers who are dealing with the impact of a child’s alcohol or drug use a safe space to share their stories, learn about dependency and develop coping skills and strategies.
+Our free Group Counselling: Parent group gives mums, dads and carers who are dealing with the impact of a child’s alcohol or drug use a safe space to share their stories, learn about dependency, and develop coping skills and strategies.

-In addition to these educational elements, the program provides space for group discussions and helps parents develop new skills and practical coping strategies, all designed to enable individuals to move forward and make positive, sustainable changes.
-It’s a place where parents and carers can share their stories, gain inspiration and build strong bonds with people with similar experiences.
+In addition to these educational elements, the program provides space for group discussions.
+It helps parents develop new skills and practical coping strategies designed to enable individuals to move forward and make positive, sustainable changes.

-Our therapeutic peer-group sessions are led by highly trained and experienced facilitators who create a safe, supportive and non-judgemental environment, using a structured yet flexible approach that fosters open dialogue and encourages personal growth.
-Here’s how the program works:
+Our Perth family counselling and therapeutic peer-group sessions are led by highly trained and experienced facilitators who create a safe, supportive and non-judgmental environment using a structured yet flexible approach that fosters open dialogue and encourages personal growth.

 “The knowledge and skills I’ve gained from this program are practical and applicable to our daily lives.
 It has helped me understand my daughter’s struggles better and communicate more effectively with her.
 The emotional support from the group has been a lifeline.”